OpenBB-finance/OpenBB/website/content/terminal/usage/intros/stocks/options/index.md

 #### exp

-After loading, you can select an expiration date for the chain using the `exp` command.
+After loading, select an expiration date for the chain using the `exp` command.
 To display the list of available expirations, use the function with no arguments.
 The date can be selected by entering a number - with `0` being the nearest expiry - or by entering the date, formatted as `YYYY-MM-DD`.

 ```console
 exp 2023-06-02